-Section 179 is the government’s way of encouraging businesses to purchase new equipment while at the same time, invest in themselves.
+Section 179 is the government’s way of encouraging businesses to purchase new equipment while, at the same time, investing in themselves.

-This benefit, found in the IRS tax code, allows businesses to deduct the full purchase of qualifying equipment and software bought or financed throughout the current tax year.
-For example, you can deduct the full price of a new computer you purchased for your small-business.
+This benefit, found in the IRS tax code, allows businesses to deduct the entire purchase of qualifying equipment and software bought or financed throughout the current tax year.
+For example, you can deduct the full price of a new computer you purchased for your small business.
 The deduction comes from your gross income.

-While large businesses can take advantage of Section 179, it is more geared toward the millions of small businesses that purchase or finance equipment less than $2,000,000.
+While large businesses can take advantage of Section 179, it is created for the millions of small businesses purchasing or financing equipment for less than $2,500,000.

 How Does it Work?